HMS Royal George (1756): Service

-Due to problems encountered during the War of the Austrian Succession (1740–48), the Admiralty attempted to modernise British ship designs with the 1745 Establishment.
+Because of problems encountered during the War of the Austrian Succession (1740–48), the Admiralty attempted to modernise British ship designs with the 1745 Establishment.
 On 29 August 1746, the Admiralty ordered construction of a 100-gun first rate of the new design, to be named Royal Anne.
 She was laid down at Woolwich Dockyard in 1746 but was unfinished when the war ended in 1748, causing construction to slow.
 The ship was renamed Royal George while under construction.
 She was not completed until 1756, during the Diplomatic Revolution, a few months before the outbreak of the Seven Years' War (1756–63).
 The ship was commissioned in October 1755, before she was ready to launch, with her first commander being Captain Richard Dorrill.
 She was launched on 18 February 1756.
-The largest warship in the world at the time, she displaced more than 2,000 tons and was the "eighteenth-century equivalent of a weapon of mass destruction".
+The largest warship in the world at the time, she measured more than 2,000 tons burthen and was the "eighteenth-century equivalent of a weapon of mass destruction".

 Royal George joined the Western Squadron (also known as the Channel Fleet) under Admiral Sir Edward Hawke in May 1756, just as the Seven Years' War began.
 Captain Dorrill was succeeded by Captain John Campbell in July 1756, who was in turn succeeded by Captain Matthew Buckle in early 1757.
 Royal George was used as the flagship of Vice-Admiral Edward Boscawen in this period, including flying his flag during the Raid on Rochefort in September 1757.
 Captain Piercy Brett took command in 1758, and Royal George became the flagship of Admiral Lord George Anson in the same year.
 Brett was succeeded by Captain Alexander Hood in November 1758.
 The former captain, Richard Dorrill, returned to command the ship the following year, until being invalided in June 1759.
 Dorrill's replacement was another former captain, John Campbell, who commanded her during the blockade of the French fleet at Brest.
 She became Sir Edward Hawke's flagship in early November 1759, when his previous flagship, Ramillies, went into dock for repairs.
 Hawke commanded the fleet from Royal George at the Battle of Quiberon Bay on 20 November 1759, where she sank the French ship Superbe.